Unfulfilled Christian religious predictions: Watch Tower Society

 J. F. Rutherford, who succeeded Russell as president of the Watch Tower Society, predicted that the Millennium would begin in 1925, and that biblical figures such as Abraham, Isaac, Jacob, and David would be resurrected as "princes".
 The Watch Tower Society bought property and built a house, Beth Sarim, in California for their return.

+Jehovah's Witnesses

-Starting in 1966, statements in Jehovah's Witness publications raised strong expectations that Armageddon could arrive in 1975.
+Starting in 1966, statements in Jehovah's Witness literature (published by the Watch Tower Society) raised strong expectations that Armageddon could arrive in 1975.
 In 1974, Witnesses were commended for selling their homes and property to "finish out the rest of their days in this old system" in full-time preaching.
 In 1976, The Watchtower advised those who had been "disappointed" by unfulfilled expectations for 1975 to adjust their viewpoint because that understanding was "based on wrong premises".
 Four years later, the Watch Tower Society admitted its responsibility in building up hope regarding 1975.